juxba/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a exercise creating a project called datasciencecoursera in GitHub
+This is an exercise creating a project called datasciencecoursera in GitHub